An iterative method for the solution of Laplace-like equations in high and very high space dimensions: Introduction

 \section{Introduction}

 The numerical solution of partial differential equations in high space dimensions is a difficult and challenging task.
 Methods such as finite elements, which work perfectly in two or three dimensions, are not suitable for solving such problems because the effort grows exponentially with the dimension.
 Random walk based techniques only provide solution values at selected points.
 Sparse grid methods are best suited for problems in still moderate dimensions.
 Tensor-based methods \cite{Bachmayr}, \cite{Hackbusch_1}, \cite{Khoromskij} stand out in this area.
 They are not subject to such limitations and perform surprisingly well in a large number of cases.
-Tensor-based methods exploit less the regularity of the solutions rather than their structure.
+Tensor-based methods exploit the structure of the solution rather than its regularity.
 Consider the equation

 on $\mathbb{R}^m$ for high dimensions $m$, where $\mu>0$ is a given constant.
 Provided the right-hand side $f$ of the equation (\ref{eq1.1}) possesses an integrable Fourier transform,

 is a solution of this equation, and the only solution that tends uniformly to zero as $x$ goes to infinity.
 If the right-hand side $f$ of the equation is a tensor product